 - Learning disability

 Moral, ethical, and religious beliefs of an employee or candidate must be respected at all times by an employer.
+The federal law that protects individuals from religious discrimination is Title VII of the 1964 Civil Rights Act.
 Unfavorable treatment could include offensive remarks, segregation, or failing to make requested schedule adjustments on special holidays.
 The only exception that an employer may take is making accommodations that would cause undue hardship, such as creating a burden for other employees.